squarelab-co/squarelab-co.github.io/README.md

 ## dev deployment

-If you push code to github, github action will build the website and deploy to https://squarelab-co.github.io using github pages.
+If you push code to `master` branch, github action will build and deploy to https://squarelab-co.github.io using github pages.

 ## prd deployment

+If you push code to `prd` branch will trigger github action to build and deploy to https://squarelab.co

-Run deploy.sh to deploy to https://squarelab.co
+Or you can just run deploy.sh from your local computer to deploy to https://squarelab.co